NidukaAkalanka/x-ui-english/README.md

 **Outcome:**
 - After about 10 seconds past disconnecting the PC, he will regain the connection for his mobile.

+**If it is a fresh installation, these functions, specially IP limiting, will work flowlessly.
+But if yours is an upgrading, they miight not work.
+In such cases, please refer [here](https://github.com/NidukaAkalanka/x-ui-english/discussions/27)**

 ## Suggested OSs